Are you fascinated by how things work? Do you enjoy using your mathematical and scientific knowledge? Do you want to improve the world around you?

 This general engineering course includes both mechanical and electronic units.

 You will have to produce written assignments, but there will also be plenty of practical projects to engage you and help you understand the theory.

 Importantly, you will have the opportunity to pursue a personal project in an area of particular interest to you.
-In addition, you will benefit from various fieldtrips, which will help to consolidate the work you have done at the College.
+In addition, you will benefit from various fieldtrips, which will help to consolidate the work you have done at college.

-- Discover the world of engineering: from mechanical to civil, electrical/electronic to vehicle or aeronautical.
+- Discover the world of engineering: from mechanical to civil, and electrical/electronic to vehicle or aeronautical.

 - Study the design process and develop your design skills in a range of different projects, allowing you to bring your ideas to life.